PlayResonance/whitepaper/README.md

 - Our governance structure is designed to promote active and meaningful participation from our community members.

-- We have developed guidelines outlining the process for submitting, discussing, and voting on proposals to ensure transparency and inclusivity in our governance decisions.
+- We will develop guidelines outlining the process for submitting, discussing, and voting on proposals to ensure transparency and inclusivity in our governance decisions.

 ### Utility and Use Cases: